MilkMilk233/OS-mechanism/README.md

 sudo su
 make menuconfig
 ```
-Then you get into a GUI. use four arrows to select and press enter to confirm.
+Then you get into a GUI. use four arrows to select, press enter to confirm.
 First select "Load" -> "OK".
 Back to homepage, select "Save" -> "OK".
 Back to homepage, select "Exit"

 Done.
 Now you are in command line terminal again.